 2. Give each other a pass

 This is another way of saying ‘practice forgiveness’ in a variety of ways.
-We may never fully know or understand what personal hardships people have experienced, or may still be going through, as a result of the pandemic.
+We may never fully know or understand what personal hardships people have experienced, or may still be going through, during and after times of crisis.

 After all, it’s more likely that an uncharacteristic short temper is the result of external factors rather than something personal.
-And practicing patience and compassion now will also benefit our interpersonal relationships for the future when we eventually see one another after the crisis.
+And practicing patience and compassion now will also benefit our interpersonal relationships for a future state after the crisis is over.

 3. Encourage self-care

-Asking the right questions will help you uncover which areas of need should be addressed, and what solutions your organisation may already have to help.
+These key questions will help you uncover which areas of need should be addressed, and what solutions your organisation may already have in place to help.

 4. Shift the focus